lu-pl/rdfdf/README.md

 print(graph.serialize(format="ttl"))
 ```

-Note that this is rather verbose and could probably be expressed more concisely with Python ontology abstractions like [pydantic-cidoc-crm](https://pypi.org/project/pydantic-cidoc-crm/).
+Note that the rule is rather verbose and could probably be expressed more concisely with Python ontology abstractions like [pydantic-cidoc-crm](https://pypi.org/project/pydantic-cidoc-crm/).

 ### GraphDFConverter